uma-email/poc/README.md

 # Authorization-Enhanced Mail System

-A prototype implementation of the [Authorization-Enhanced Mail System (AEMS)][3] draft proposal, working as a proof of the concept of Correlated Authorization.
+A prototype implementation of the [Authorization-Enhanced Mail System][3] (AEMS) draft proposal, working as a proof of the concept of Correlated Authorization.

 ## Screenshot